dneise/analysis_calls/ctapipe_integration_report_20171212.md

 Converting an application, which already exists in digicampipe into a `ctapipe.Tool` is in my opinion the most straight forward step to "put digicampipe into ctapipe".

-# Converting a Application to a Tool what's missing?
+# Converting an Application to a Tool what's missing?

-As an example, I looked at [`pipeline_crab.py`](https://github.com/calispac/digicampipe/blob/master/pipeline_crab.py).
+[`pipeline_crab.py`](https://github.com/calispac/digicampipe/blob/master/pipeline_crab.py)serves as an example.

 ## event_source